Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Abstract

 \section{Abstract}

-Device to device (D2D) communication underlaying LTE can be used to distribute traffic loads of eNBs.
-However, a conventional D2D link is controlled by an eNB, and it still remains burdens to the eNB.
-We propose a completely distributed power allocation method for D2D communication underlaying LTE using deep learning.
-In the proposed scheme, a D2D transmitter can decide the transmit power without any help from other nodes, such as an eNB or another D2D device.
-Also, the power set, which is delivered from each D2D node independently, can optimize the overall cell throughput.
-We suggest a distirbuted deep learning architecture in which the devices are trained as a group, but operate independently.
-The deep learning can optimize total cell throughput while keeping constraints such as interference to eNB.
-The proposed scheme, which is implemented model using Tensorflow, can provide same throughput with the conventional method even it operates completely on distributed manner.
+For Device-to-device (D2D) communication of Internet-of-Things (IoT) enabled 5G system, there is a limit to allocating resources considering a complicated interference between different links in a centralized manner.
+If D2D link is controlled by an enhanced node base station (eNB), and thus, remains a burden on the eNB and it causes delayed latency.
+This paper proposes a fully autonomous power allocation method for IoT-D2D communication underlaying cellular networks using deep learning.
+In the proposed scheme, an IoT-D2D transmitter decides the transmit power independently from an eNB and other IoT-D2D devices.
+In addition, the power set can be nearly optimized by deep learning with distributed manner to achieve higher cell throughput.
+We present a distributed deep learning architecture in which the devices are trained as a group but operate independently.
+The deep learning can attain near optimal cell throughput while suppressing interference to eNB.